|Welcome to the EMRA Wilderness Medicine Division Homepage! (email@example.com)

 Are there Elective opportunities in Wilderness Medicine?

-There are various opportunities available for both Residents and Medical students to participate in a Wilderness Medicine elective.
-Check out our list of opportunities here.
+There are various opportunities available for both residents and medical students to participate in a Wilderness Medicine elective.

 Do I need to complete a Wilderness Medicine Fellowship?
 What does a fellowship entail?